MicrosoftDocs/learn/learn-pr/wwl-azure/build-high-quality-release-pipeline/includes/4-use-release-gates-to-protect-quality.md

  -  Compliance checks

      -  Are there work items linked to the release?
-     -  Is the release started by someone else as the code committer?
+     -  Is the release started by someone else as the one who commits the code?
  -  Is the performance not affected after a new release?

 Defining quality gates make the release process better, and you should always consider adding them.